Merck & Co.: 2020–present

 In September 2021, Merck announced it would acquire Acceleron Pharma for $11.5 billion, gaining control over Sotatercept, used in the treatment of pulmonary hypertension, and luspatercept-aamt.

 In September 2022, the company announced it would acquire Vence, a livestock management company for an undisclosed sum, incorporating it within Merck Animal Health.

 In December 2022, the company announced a licensing deal with Kelun-Biotech of China whereby it would expand its early cancer pipeline with a set of antibody-drug conjugates; this follows an earlier agreement between the two companies to co-develop such drugs.

 In April 2023, Merck announced it would acquire Prometheus Biosciences Inc for $10.8 billion.

 In December 2023, Merck announced it had partnered with Owkin to develop artificial intelligence-powered digital pathology diagnostics that could be used to identify patients suitable for immunotherapies.
 The aim is to come up with tools that can pre-screen patients with four tumour types for the MSI-H biomarker, namely endometrial, gastric, small intestinal, and biliary cancers.

 In January 2024, the company announced it would acquire Harpoon Therapeutics for $680 million.
 With this purchase, Merck expands its portfolio of oncological drugs.
 The main positions are HPN328, an activator of T-cells that is being researched to treat advanced cancer patients associated with DLL3 expression (delta-like ligand 3), an inherent small cell lung cancer (SCLC), neuroendocrine tumors, and several other species.
 Merck's portfolio will also be complemented by T-cell attractions using the patented Harpoon Tri-specific design for T cell activation (TriTAC).
 According to engineering protein technology, tumor cells are destroyed by the patient's own immune cells, and the ProTriTAC platform works with the TriTAC platform to develop a therapeutic agent that attracts T-cells, but is inactive until it reaches the tumor.

 In April 2024, Merck completed the acquisition of Abceutics for $208 million.

 In July 2024, Merck completed the acquisition of EyeBio for $3 billion.

 In October 2024, Merck announced the acquisition of Modifi Biosciences for $1.3 billion.

+In January 2026, the Wall Street Journal reported that Merck was in talks to acquire Revolution Medicines for ~$30 billion.